MS-LUF/Get-O365SKUsInfos/README.md

 ## Notes version :
 ### 1.0.0 first public release
  - cmdlet to list all SKUs / Services Plan available in Microsoft catalog : *Get-O365SKUCatalog*
-     - information are downloaded from [microsoft.com website](https://docs.microsoft.com/en-us/azure/active-directory/enterprise-users/licensing-service-plan-reference)
+     - information are downloaded from [microsoft github doc repository](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/active-directory/enterprise-users/licensing-service-plan-reference.md)
  - cmdlet to get all availabe information about a SKU : *Get-O365SKUinfo*
      - you can find a SKU based on its GUID, String ID (technical name), or friendly name (aka commercial name)
  - cmdlet to get all availabe information about a Service Plan : *Get-O365Planinfo*